- Shell 93.8%

 CLAUDE_JAIL_SESSION |

-(none) | --session |
+(derived from workspace path) | --session |

 CLAUDE_JAIL_MOUNTS |